-Ad Infinitum - Definition
+Ad Infinitum - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat are Ad Infinitum?How Does Ad Infinitum Work?Where can Ad Infinitum be Used?Cynical Use of Ad Infinitum in Sales and MarketingAcademics Research on Ad Infinitum

 What are Ad Infinitum?

 Ad infinitum refers to a Latin phrase which means continue forever and without limit.
 This term is used in finance to refer to payments from assets at fixed intervals which are presumed to last forever.
 However, some other financial merchandise does not have the maturity date or rather do not expire.
 In other words, they are known as perpetuities which make some strings of cash flows to be continuous (ad infinitum).

 How Does Ad Infinitum Work?

 Generally, payments received from ad infinitum, in other words, continue for a long period of time.
 However, due to the moneys time value (the moneys present value) of the payments of the far future is negligible.
 This means that the present value with a fixed end of say 50 years from now, is not quite much less than eternity whose payment continue ad infinitum.